Pyrdacor/Ambermoon.net/README.md

 ## Changelog

 You can find the full changelog [here](changelog.md).
 You can also look at the [releases](https://github.com/Pyrdacor/Ambermoon.net/releases).
 They have more details in general.

+## Custom music

+You can use your own music with Ambermoon (e.g. the Atari music or the remixes from Matthias Steinwachs).
+For more details read [here](CustomMusic.md). \
+I also provide the Atari tracks [here](https://ambermoon-net.pyrdacor.net/download/music_atari.zip).
+Just extract the mp3 to a folder called "music" next to the main executable to enjoy the music.
+Note that not all tracks were converted to Atari so only 13 out of 32 tracks are available.

 ## Special thanks